Netcracker/KubeMarine/documentation/Maintenance.md

 **Note**: If you have changed images for any of the OOB plugins in the `cluster.yaml`, it is required to explicitly specify new images in the procedure inventory for that particular plugin.
 The configuration format for OOB plugins is the same.

+### PreUpgrade and PostUpgrade Tasks

+During the upgrade some configuration options must be swiched off.
+Preupgrade and postupgrade tasks manage that activity.
+Basically, they have opposite configuration target.
+As the result, cluster must have the same configuration (in the part that is covered by preupgrade and postupgrade tasks) as it was before the upgrade.

 ### Upgrade Procedure Tasks Tree

 The `upgrade` procedure executes the following sequence of tasks:

+* cleanup_tmp_dir
 * verify_upgrade_versions
+* run_preupgrade_tasks
 * thirdparties
 * prepull_images
 * kubernetes
 * kubernetes_cleanup
 * packages
 * plugins
+* release_calico_leaked_ips
+* run_postupgrade_tasks
 * overview

 ## Backup Procedure